ikigu/what-happens-when/README.rst

 the default gateway it can resume its DNS process:

-* The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port above 1023.
+* The DNS client establishes a socket to UDP port 53 on the DNS server, also called a recursive resolver, using a source port above 1023.
 * If the response size is too large, TCP will be used instead.
-* If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.
+* If the local/ISP DNS server does not have an answer, it will query a a series of other servers in the following order: DNS root name servers, top-level domain (TLD) name srvers and authoritative name servers.
+* The three server types work together and continue redirecting until they retrieve a DNS record that contains the queried IP address.
+* If the query reaches the authoritative server and it cannot find the information, it returns an error message.

 Opening of a socket
 -------------------